PHX2600/The-Archive/forum/General Discussion/1306 - Thinking out loud.md

 It would also be cool to make a counter-tool.
 Something which shapes your traffic such that it appears to be a different protocol.
 (IE: Pad packets and send them in intervals such that Bit Torrent traffic looks like Web traffic, or whatever)

-I feel like we should have a &quot;Pet Project&quot; room on the forum.
+I feel like we should have a "Pet Project" room on the forum.

 oh, also.
 I signed up for the P2P DNS Security / Dev team.